SELab-2/OSOC-6/backend/README.md

 ### The Database

-First, install postgresql using the following command.
+First, install PostgreSQL using the following command.
 This will be the software used for the database.
 ```
 sudo apt install postgresql